 - 24 articles in The Westminster Handbook to Theologies of the Reformation (2010)

-- Countless short and long articles in the on-line edition of Dowley’s Introduction to the History of Christianity (2014)
+- 330 entries (including 22 long articles) in the on-line edition of Dowley’s Introduction to the History of Christianity (2014)

 - Forthcoming: “Engaging Media and Messages in the Religion Classroom” in Pedagogies of Civic Engagement and Religious Studies (due out in 2015)